FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 The Win-Result Matrix

 The Win-Results Matrix is a four-cell grid: Win + Result = jackpot (deal closes, buyer becomes a reference); Win + No Result = the buyer is happy but the business isn't (renewal risk); No Win + Result = the business is happy but the buyer hates you (champion churns, deal stalls); No Win + No Result = lose.
+Miller and Heiman argue most lost deals sit in the lower two cells, not the obvious one.

-The "manipulator vs. Professional" line
+The "manipulator vs. professional" line

 The book draws a hard ethical line: a manipulator sells a Win the buyer doesn't actually get; a professional sells a Win they can deliver.
 Sell a Win the buyer doesn't receive and you build a career of one-deal customers.
 This passage is what makes the book recommendable in 2027 when AI-generated outreach has driven buyer trust to record lows.